Macrix/procontel.sdk/README.md

 * ### IHandler
 <b>IHandler</b> is common communication interface which provide receiving data from another endpoint.
 We can filter incoming messages by implement method `CanHandle`.
-Asynchronous method `HandleAsync` is responsible for processing data. <b>This execution is a blocking call (synchronous).</b> No execution will take place on the current thread until current processing returns some acknowledgement. <b>we will not process new messages until the current processing is completed.</b>
+Asynchronous method `HandleAsync` is responsible for processing data. <b>This execution is a blocking call (synchronous).</b> No execution will take place on the current thread until current processing returns some acknowledgement. <b>We will not process new messages until the current processing is completed.</b>
 We support few acknowledgement types : Ack, Retry, Reject.
 Hadnler implementation has to return acknowledgement (mandatory), but sender can ignore it (obligatory).
 ```csharp
   [EndpointMetadata(Name = "Handler", SupportedRoles = SupportedRoles.Subscriber)]